tanishkshindepatil01/Edge-Deployable-Rock-Detection-and-Burial-Status-Classification/README.md

-# Edge-Deployable Rock Detection and Burial Status Classification
+# Edge Deployable Rock Detection and Burial Status Classification

 This project develops a lightweight computer-vision system for detecting rocks in agricultural field images and classifying them as either **completely exposed** or **half-buried**.